top of page

 Undergraduate Research Assistant

-Ava is a sophomore majoring in Neuroscience and Medicine, Health, & Society in the college of Arts and Science Honors Program.
+Ava is a junior majoring in Neuroscience and Medicine, Health, & Society in the college of Arts and Science Honors Program.
 Her research interests include studying the neuroanatomical links between anxiety disorders and autism.

 bottom of page